What is Celiac disease?

 - Mouth sores

-- Frequent diarrhoea which is foul-smelling and stale
+- Frequent diarrhea which is foul-smelling and stale

 - Abdominal pain and bloating